tfry-git/almost.serious.synth/README.md

 Not all combinations of waveform / wave-shaping function make a lot of sense, and not all waveforms make sense e.g. when used for the LFO.
 However, the current setup was both easy to code, and (I think) easy to understand.

+## Issues
+- Many things not implemented
+- _After_ playing back recorded MIDI, the Synth will start clicking.
+Something going on with the SD card, I suppose, but what?

 ## Future directions
 For now the Synth will save a single set of synth settings on the SD card ("/voices/0.voc"), and restore them on startup.
+Similarly, you can record and playback exactly one
-Of course the plan is to offer to store an arbitrary number of named voices.
-Further, I plan to add the ability to record and play back MIDI sequences.
+MIDI sequence ("/MIDI/0.mid").
+Of course the plan is to offer to store an arbitrary number of named voices / sequences.

 There's also some flash and CPU power left to add more synth effects!
 The limit currently is the UI / display, really.
 To add anything more, we'll need more
 "pages" of settings, or a larger display.